thenexthub/Codira/docs/StableBitcode.md

     Note that the BCRecordLayout DSL expects the number of fields to **match exactly**.
 If you want to use BCRecordLayout's `readRecord` method, the deserialization logic will have to check that the deserialized data has the correct number of fields ahead of time.
 If it has more fields, you can make an ArrayRef that slices off the extra ones; if it has fewer, you're reading from an old format and will need to use a different BCRecordLayout, or just read them manually.

     (We could also add more API to BCRecordLayout to make this easier.
-It's part of LLVM, but it's a part of LLVM originally contributed by Swift folks.)
+It's part of LLVM, but it's a part of LLVM originally contributed by Codira folks.)

     Note also that it's still okay to use BCRecordLayout for *serialization.* It's only deserialization where we have to be careful about multiple formats.